Performed by a Medical Doctor

 Electrocautery is a treatment that involves burning off the wart, resulting in immediate genital warts removal.

-The process begins with the application of a local anaesthetic to the affected area to reduce any pain or discomfort during the procedure.
+The process begins with the application of a local anaesthetic to the affected area, ensuring minimal pain and discomfort during the procedure.

 Human papillomavirus (HPV) is a prevalent virus that can affect various parts of the body in both men and women.
 HPV can cause warts on hands, feet, face, and genital areas among others.